UK Commons speaker deals new blow to Johnson’s Brexit plan

 LONDON (AP) — Prime Minister Boris Johnson’s plan to lead Britain out of the European Union at the end of this month hit another roadblock Monday when the speaker of the House of Commons rejected his attempt to hold a new vote of lawmakers on his Brexit divorce deal.

+The ruling by Speaker John Bercow plunged the tortuous Brexit process back into grimly familiar territory: grinding parliamentary warfare.

 With just 10 days to go until the U.K. is due to leave the bloc on Oct.
-31, Johnson’s government planned to ask for a “straight up-and-down vote” on the agreement he struck last week with the 27 other EU nations.
+31, Johnson’s government was seeking a “straight up-and-down vote” on the agreement he struck last week with the 27 other EU nations.

 The request came just two days after lawmakers voted to delay approving the Brexit deal.
-House of Commons Speaker John Bercow could refuse to allow such a vote because parliamentary rules generally bar the same measure from being considered a second time during the same session of Parliament unless something has changed.
+Bercow refused to allow it because parliamentary rules generally bar the same measure from being considered a second time during the same session of Parliament unless something has changed.

-Bercow says the vote sought by the government was “in substance the same” as one held on Saturday and it would be “repetitive and disorderly” to allow a new vote Monday.
+Bercow — whose rulings in favor of backbench lawmakers have stymied government plans more than once before — said the motion proposed by the government was “in substance the same” as the one Parliament dealt with on Saturday.
+He said it would be “repetitive and disorderly” to allow a new vote Monday.

+On Saturday — Parliament’s first weekend sitting since the 1982 Falklands War — lawmakers voted to make support for the Brexit deal conditional on passing the legislation to implement it.

-Johnson’s Conservative government will now go to its Plan B: get Parliament’s backing for the deal by passing the legislation necessary to implement it.
-The government plans to publish the bill later Monday and hopes to have it become law by Britain’s scheduled Oct.
-31 departure date.
+Johnson’s Conservative government will now go to its Plan B: get Parliament’s backing for his Brexit blueprint by passing the legislation, known as the Withdrawal Agreement Bill.
+The government plans to publish the bill later Monday and hopes to have it become law by Oct.
+31.

-But it’s unclear whether the bill can win majority backing in Parliament, and opposition lawmakers will try to seek amendments that could alter or scuttle it.
+But it’s unclear whether Johnson has either the time or the numbers to make that happen.

+Passing a bill usually takes weeks, but the government wants to get this one done in 10 days.
+Johnson needs a majority in Parliament to pass it, but his Conservatives hold just 288 of the 650 House of Common seats.

 Brexit Secretary Stephen Barclay urged lawmakers to back the bill and — more than three years after British voters narrowly voted to leave the EU — “enable us to move onto the people’s priorities like health, education and crime.”